-What is absent from the numbers who get accepted to college is the actual percentage who show up in September; in fact, 20% (white) to 40% (minority) fail to enter the college doors.
-Furthermore, more than 50% drop out, and it's now taking 5-6 years to graduate from many four year programs.
-In addition, a college degree does not automatically mean getting a job commensurate with the degree--10% and more are earning a living as a taxi cab driver, along with many other jobs that do not require a degree (my next book will be on The College Myth and Chaos.)
+What is absent from the numbers who get accepted to college is the actual percentage who show up in September (never stated in any school data); in fact, 20% (white) to 40% (minority) fail to enter the college doors.
+Furthermore, more than 50% drop out, and it's now taking 6 years to graduate from many four year programs.
+In addition, a college degree does not automatically mean getting a job commensurate with the degree with 10-15% and more earning a living as a taxi cab driver, and its estimated that almost half of college graduates are employed in jobs that do not require a degree (my next book will be on The College Myth and Chaos.)

 As with all governmental and societal best efforts, the success evolved to excesses--expanding state and federal bureaucracies, governmental interventions, legislative regulations, and judicial interference caused by a desire to make the schools the arbiter and pacifier of all societal ills.
-These and other excesses imposed upon the schools an additional agenda that has politicized, pulverized, and bastardized education and educating.
+These and other excesses imposed upon the schools additional agendas that have politicized, pulverized, and bastardized education and educating.

 At the same time, the education "profession" surfaced to assert its role to manage and control "educating" and "education."
-Unionization, legislation, and even local policies enabled the profession to "professionalize" the schools; with it came the excesses of bureaucracy, regulations, and a fierce agenda to protect its "turf."
-This has taken precedence over the first priority of schools which is the children.
-In reality, the first priority of the schools, as explained by some writers is to serve as warehouses for adult employment.
+Unionization, legislation, and even local policies enabled the profession to "professionalize" the school system; with it came the excesses of bureaucracy, regulations, union agendas, and a fierce effort to protect its "turf."
+This has taken precedence over the first priority of schools which are the children.
+In reality, the first priority of the schools, as explained by some writers "is to serve as warehouses for adult employment."

-What also began to emerge, but more slowly, was the corporate agenda because graduating students were not seen as being equipped with the basic skills of reading, writing and arithmetic required for the informational and technological revolution.
+What also began to emerge, but more slowly, was the corporate agenda because graduating students were not seen as being equipped with the basic skills required for the informational and technological revolution.
 If there was excess from this effort, it was more in the arena of politically influencing legislation, as well as, a host of studies and surveys to document the poor job the schools were doing.

-Another cultural change also began to develop much more slowly--providing children with protections and rights.
-However, it has accelerated with legislative lunacy and jaundiced judicial decisions which have crossed the boundary of success to excess (best efforts without being effective): children can divorce from parents, become emancipated, and not be subjected to the discipline by parents or teachers for misbehavior.
-The full shock wave of distress created by this excess occurs as "discipline chaos;" only when it hits with its full vengeance will the distress lead to redress.
-The intervening time will be bloody (crimes committed by dropouts who can't read) and painful for society and the schools.
-It was vividly demonstrated in the massacre at Columbine High School in Littleton, Colorado in April of 1999 and it has continued-not lessened-since then with copycat efforts, successful or not.
-And it becomes even more evident in the security precautions schools have implemented that continues unabated to make schools "fortresses."
+Another cultural change also began to limb along--providing children with protections and rights.
+However, it has accelerated with legislative lunacy and jaundiced judicial decisions which have crossed the boundary of success to excess (best efforts without being effective): children can divorce from parents, become emancipated, and not be subjected to developmental discipline by parents or teachers for misbehaviors.